zparvez2z/DIU-Faculty-Research-field-extractor/README.md

 # DIU-Faculty-Research-field-extractor
-this is a simple web crawler that crawls through DIU faculty profiles and extracts research fields
+this is a simple multi-threaded web crawler that crawls through DIU faculty profiles and extracts research fields

 * need python 3.4 or later to run.